dbzhang800/QtOpenCV/README.md

 ### OpenCV install in non-standard location

 If OpenCV2 doesn't installed in the standard directory, header files paths and library paths should be provided.
-There are more that four ways to do so.
+There are more than four ways to do so.

  * set system environment variables